-WHY DO A VIRTUAL TEAM-BUILDING EVENT AT ALL?
+WHY DO TEAM-BUILDING VIRTUAL events AT ALL?

-PICK A VIRTUAL EVENT WITH GAMES
+PICK A VIRTUAL TOUR WITH GAMES

-This past year produced a lot of virtual iterations of popular in-person games.
+There’s a lot of virtual iterations of popular in-person games.
 Something like Online Pictionary works well in virtual events because it can be played simultaneously by many people on different devices, while still allowing for creativity and personality.

 Promote Innovation and critical thinking